apaolillo/mojort/README.md

 ### Starting the docker container

+Build the docker image and run the container:
 ```bash
 ./rundocker.py
 ```

-This may take A while to setup
+This takes a while the first time before the docker image is saved in the docker cache.
+The subsequent runs should be fast.

-### Seting up the environment inside of the docker container
+To set the "Mojo venv" inside the docker container:

 ```bash
 . ~/.mojort/.venv/bin/activate
 ```

-### Example of building and running a Mojo file
+You may try building and running a Mojo example file:

 ```bash
 cd ~/workspace/mojort/benchmarks/mojo/